Have you ever experienced this The Vicious Change Loop below?

 - Oh boy, here we go again…

-Insecurity, fear, speculation.
-These are just a few of the probable consequences of unclear or insufficient communication around a new Change.
+Insecurity, fear and speculation are a few of the probable consequences of unclear or insufficient communication around a new change.

-This is not a success formula if lasting Change is what you seek.
+This is not a success formula for real, lasting change.

 When I’ve asked questions to get more information, I’ve been met with raised eyebrows, cynical laughs and lots of question marks (???).